Do I need to have a full year of nursing experience before I submit my application?

 Most nurses who already possess a master's or doctoral degree have the option of earning either an additional DNP degree or a post graduate certificate.
 In either case, the number of required courses and overall program length may change depending on the previous degree.

-Is it true that you will be replacing your MSN with the DNP (Doctorate of Nursing Practice)?
+Is it true that you have replaced your MSN with the DNP (Doctorate of Nursing Practice)?